misiektoja/instagram_monitor/docs/installation.md

 - [Python](https://www.python.org/downloads/) 3.9 or higher
 - Core libraries: [instaloader](https://github.com/instaloader/instaloader), `requests`, [curl_cffi](https://github.com/lexiforest/curl_cffi), `python-dateutil`, `pytz`, `tzlocal`, `python-dotenv`, `tqdm`, `rich`, `flask`, `jinja2`
 - [pycookiecheat](https://github.com/n8henrie/pycookiecheat) is optional and is needed only to import cookies from Chrome, Brave or Chromium
+- [wcwidth](https://pypi.org/project/wcwidth/) is optional and is needed only to measure display width for `TRUNCATE_CHARS`

 **Container path** (Python is included in the image):